project-chip/connectedhomeip/examples/ota-requestor-app/efr32/README.md

 The EFR32 OTA Requestor example provides a baseline demonstration the Matter OTA Requestor functionality built with the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network..
+It can be controlled by a Chip controller over Open thread network..

 <a name="building"></a>